 - Provides students engagement within an optimized learning environment.

-Occupation Education will provide opportunities to learn practical skills, such as using computers, consumer education, and yearbook.
+Occupational Education will provide opportunities to learn practical skills, such as using computers, consumer education, and yearbook design.

 Physical Education helps students embrace physical fitness throughout their lives through active participation in class activities that emphasize sportsmanship, determination, skills improvement and fun.